daveodwyer/meter-node-creator/README.md

 <p align="center"><img src="https://uploads-ssl.webflow.com/604d7b0daca4e5a5b86d64ef/60553b8f72e4ff447f121f59_logo.png" /></p>

+***NOTE***: While this script is under testing, your node will only show at ~@35% completion after install.
+This is to save on bandwidth before testing is complete.
+This notice will be removed once the full archive is added.

 ## About

 This is an unofficial script that creates a [Meter Validator Node](https://docs.meter.io/full-node-and-validation/setup-full-node) in one command on Ubuntu/Debian linux environments.